malahx/QuickMods/QuickSearch/README.md

 #### Changelog

+3.2.1
+	Added secondary sort by name for when count or date are equal Added support for the ToolbarControler
+	Added support for the ClickThroughBlocker

 v3.20 - 2017.05.31
 * New: Added support of the stock localisation,
 * New: Deleted support of the LanguagePatches,